 As a woman, choosing the right martial art for you can take time, especially while exploring many different types of classes.
 Before settling with Wing Chun, I trained Kyokushin and Go Kan Ryu karate.
-Having seen and practiced different martial arts made me more aware of what I was looking for and needed from my training as a woman looking for a good approach to self defence.
+Having seen and practice different martial arts made me more aware of what I was looking for and needed from my training as a woman looking for a good approach to self defence.

 Part of the reason I chose to train Wing Chun instead of the other karate forms is that this style of kung fu is good for women who want to learn self defence and effective fighting techniques.
 Generally speaking the martial arts environment is centred around competitive fighting that relies on athletic ability in order to be physically tougher than your opponent.
 Women who start training in a martial arts gym often find this type of environment intimidating since they are typically not physically strong as men.